-For the 2015-2016 acadmic year we will have 9 full-time faculty in our department (including Graphic Design).
-This is down from 13 full-time faculty in the 2011 - 2012 academic year, and down from a high of 17 nineyears ago.
-We have had 9 retirements in the last 9 years and one new hire.
-There is still a critical need to replace more of our 9 retirements.
+As of spring 2016, we have 7 full-time faculty in our department.
+This is down from 13 full-time faculty in the 2011 - 2012 academic year, and down from a high of 17 ten years ago.
+We have two new hires starting Fall 2016.
+There is still a critical need to replace more of our retirements.
 Due to the high level of specialization in our field and the rapidly changing nature of the field, this reduction has impacted our ability to continue offering high quality cutting edge programs.

-Of our 9 full-time faculty, 6 are 56 or older.
-We have two retiring at the end of fall 2015.
+Of our 7 full-time faculty, 4 are 56 or older.

 CS is facing major challenges and negative impacts to our programs if not enough faculty members are replaced each year in the next 3 years.
-We are already seeing decreases in the number of students completing some of our programs due to the lack of a full-time faculty member to coordinate, update, and market the program.
+We have already seen decreases in the number of students completing some of our programs due to the lack of a full-time faculty member to coordinate, update, and market the program.
 In addition, we have had to cancel classes due to not having a qualified instructor.
 Without more full-time faculty we will have difficulty maintaining the variety and quality of curriculum areas that we currently support, let alone keeping up with the rapid advances in technology that are inherent to our field.